XuegongLab/HGC/README.md

 The core function of **`HGC`** takes a graph `G` as the input.
 Here `G` is the adjacency matrix of a graph of cells, where the element in `G` are the weights of edges in the graph, and zero means no link between the corresponding node pairs. `G` should be a dgCMatrix supported by the R package `Matrix`.

-**`HGC`** could be seamleslly used in the popular `Seurat` pipeline.
+**`HGC`** could be seamlessly used in the popular `Seurat` pipeline.
 It also accepts self-build graphs or cell graph from other scRNA-seq pipelines.
 Here are some examples of the usage.

 ### With Seurat object as input